United Kingdom enterprise law: Gas, oil and coal

 Coal, oil and gas remain part of the UK's energy sources, despite the pollution and climate damage they cause.
-Before the industrial revolution, energy and heating needs were served mainly by burning timber.
-The development of the steam engine, particularly after James Watt's patents in 1775, and rail transport led coal to be the UK's dominant energy source, now governed under the Coal Industry Act 1994.
-The development of the internal combustion engine in the late 19th century, led to a gradual displacement of coal by oil and gas.
-In the 21st century, because of critical threat of climate damage caused by human beings burning coal, oil and gas (or any fossil-fuel-released carbon dioxide and greenhouse gases), the UK is trying to shift to energy based on zero-carbon: wind, hydro or solar based power.
-In 2015, the UK's energy consumption was 47% petroleum, 29% natural gas, 18% electricity and 5% other, but the growth of renewable electricity, and the introduction of electric vehicles is increasingly rapid.
-Under the Climate Change Act 2008, the UK government is bound to ensure there is a 100% reduction of carbon emissions compared to 1990 levels, when the Kyoto Protocol was drafted.
-A difficulty is that the Kyoto Protocol measures countries' production, rather than final consumption, and fails to account for the UK's consuming greenhouse gas intensive products that are imported from countries with lower standards (e.g. China, Russia, or the US), unless there is a border carbon tax.
-The elimination of carbon emissions is meant to prevent the damage from extreme weather, flooding and coastlines going under the sea.
-The scientific community takes the view that, while the oil, gas or coal industry still provides energy, it must be phased out.
+Before the Industrial Revolution, timber was the main source of energy and heating.
+After James Watt's steam engine was patented in 1775, and rail transport developed, coal became the UK's dominant energy source.
+In the 20th century, with the internal combustion engine, oil and gas displaced coal.
+In the 21st century, because of critical threat of climate damage, wind, hydro, and solar power, and batteries, are replacing gas, oil and coal.
+In 2015, the UK's energy consumption was 47% petroleum, 29% natural gas, 18% electricity and 5% other.
+The Climate Change Act 2008 requires the UK government to reduce carbon emissions to zero by 2050.
+A difficulty is that the Kyoto Protocol measures countries' production, rather than final consumption, and fails to account for the UK's consuming greenhouse gas intensive products that are imported from countries with lower standards, unless there is a border carbon tax, as the EU has introduced.